Starlette Integration¶

 container = get_app_container(app)

-with container.override.service(GreeterService, new=UppercaseGreeter()):
+with container.override.injectable(GreeterService, new=UppercaseGreeter()):

 response = client.get("/hello", params={"name": "world"})